-The Gazelle | QuickBooks Online integration pulls transaction details from batched Stripe payouts (which include both payments and refunds) and pushes these transaction(s) to QuickBooks.
-Here is how we handle this:
+The Gazelle | QuickBooks Online integration pulls transaction details from Stripe payouts (which include both payments and refunds) and pushes these transaction(s) to QuickBooks so you can easily reconcile your accounts.

-NOTE: Stripe refunds do not always tie back to a customer in QuickBooks so there is a chance this transaction might already be tied to a customer, there is also a chance it will need to ask your accountant to manually adjust the QuickBooks customer assigned to this refund receipt.
+In QuickBooks: Stripe refunds do not always tie back to a customer in QuickBooks so there is a chance this transaction might already be tied to a customer, there is also a chance you will need to ask your accountant to manually adjust the QuickBooks customer assigned to this refund receipt.

-NOTE: If a refund has been issued, we don't recommend deleting a previously paid invoice in Gazelle (we also don't recommend deleting a payment in Gazelle that has already cleared your bank.
-Deleting or adjusting previously cleared transactions in either QuickBooks or Gazelle will cause bookkeeping challenges and will most likely create extra challenges for your CPA as they try to unravel the bookkeeping mess it causes.
+PRO TIP: Deleting or adjusting previously cleared transactions in either QuickBooks or Gazelle will cause bookkeeping challenges and will most likely create extra challenges for your CPA as they try to unravel the bookkeeping mess it causes.
 If you have questions about how to handle a specific transaction, ask your accountant for advice.